Thanks for dropping in.

 If you are looking to commission graphic design and digital artwork services?
 Then hang around and learn how we could work together.

 The success of a company's image depends on the strength of collaboration between a business owner and their chosen designer

 Since I was small girl I have had an appreciation of aesthetics, and always loved to paint and draw.
 I never doubted I would go to Art College and progress to illustrating children’s book.
 However, my ambitions were brought up short when a tactful college lecturer proclaimed, “only an exceptional talent would forge a career in illustration, and I was not one of those exceptions….!”
 So quickly I had to return to the drawing board – literally.
 Spurned by college, I decided to look for a temporary job and through a family friend discovered graphic design.
-My first 6 months at the small, Worcester based, design studio was spent dividing my days between making tea, processing plate negatives in the darkroom room, and waxing hundreds of sheets of typesetting in readiness for the super cool designers to apply to their carefully considered page layouts.
-Despite the lack of opportunity to exhibit my creativity, I was not deterred and eventually I progressed to working on Kays catalogue pages (retro reference for all those over 40 years of age) and designing stationery for small businesses.
+My first 6 months at the small, Worcester based, design studio was spent dividing my days between making tea, processing plate negatives in the darkroom room, and waxing hundreds of sheets of typesetting, in readiness for the super cool designers to apply to their carefully considered page layouts.
+Despite the lack of opportunity to exhibit my creativity, I was not deterred, and eventually I progressed to working on Kays catalogue pages (retro reference for all those over 40 years of age), and designing stationery for small businesses.
 I was in my element, so I stayed in the industry and aimed to gain as much experience in every graphic application I could.

-Fast forwarding around thirty years of design experience, I can report to have been employed by design agencies, printers and corporate in-house design studios.
+Fast forwarding around thirty years of design experience, and I can report to have been employed by design agencies, printers and corporate in-house design studios.
 I have worked on design projects of all sizes, for clients in many industry sectors, gaining an in-depth knowledge of all aspects of design and printing processes along the way.